 on the Central Park West Line

-With all train service suspended on a subway corridor on four consecutive nights for seven continuous hours, maintenance workers have an opportunity to perform numerous repair and maintenance tasks on or near the tracks without having to stop work to accommodate frequent train moves through the area.
-This is a better work environment for employees and a far more efficient way to maintain and clean North America's largest rail and subway transportation system.
+Stopping all train service on a subway line segment, on four consecutive nights for seven continuous hours, gives maintenance crews the opportunity to perform their work assignments on or near the tracks without having to stop work to accommodate frequent train moves through the area.
+This is a better work environment for employees and a far more efficient way to maintain and clean the nation’s largest rail transportation system.

-When trains were not running between Midtown and Upper Manhattan and the Bronx, hundreds of maintenance workers were able to inspect signals and switches, repair and replace track rails and cross ties, clean track floors, perform elevator and escalator repair work, repair water damage, clear drains, and clean stations.
-They were also able to clear the track bed of debris, and paint areas untouched in years, because they are not reachable during normal train operation.
+With no trains running along the more than 80-year Eighth Avenue Line, an army of maintenance workers were able to inspect signals and switches, repair and replace track rails and cross ties, clean track floors, perform elevator and escalator repair work, repair water damage, clear drains, and clean stations.
+They were also able to clear the track-bed of debris, and paint areas untouched in years, because they are not reachable during normal train operation.
 In addition, work crews were able to clean lighting fixtures, change bulbs, and repair platform edges.
-We also performed high-intensity station cleaning providing a visible improvement to the station environment.
+High-intensity station cleaning was also performed, providing a visible improvement to the station environment.

 Achievements by the numbers

-With a focus on customer and employee safety and having stations that are attractive and clean, workers replaced 31 platform signs, repaired or replaced 14 square feet of platform tile and repaired ten square feet of damaged concrete.
-Maintenance crews also scraped 4,900 square feet of paintable surface area, primed 9,520 feet and painted 5,000 square feet.
-Closed Circuit Television (CCTV) equipment was included in the maintenance effort as 16 monitors and 16 cameras were serviced.
+To enhance customer and employee safety and improve station aesthetics, work crews replaced four station light bulbs, 290 tunnel light bulbs, nine platform signs and replaced 30 square feet of sidewalk ventilation grating.
+In addition, maintenance personnel installed 11 linear feet of platform drain line and repaired seven square feet of damaged concrete and 80 linear feet of rubbing board, the fiberglass extension attached to the platform edge.
+Work teams also scraped 3,800 square feet of paintable surface area, primed 5,000 square feet and painted 6,500 square feet.
+Closed Circuit Television (CCTV) equipment was included in the maintenance blitz as ten monitors and nine cameras were serviced.